Perfect your work from home setup

 Make it appealing

-There’s a good chance your company office has a design scheme to it – whether its your aesthetic or not.
+There’s a good chance your company office has a design scheme to it – whether it’s your aesthetic or not.
 One of the best things about working from home is that you get to make all the decisions in terms of how your workspace looks and feels.
-So why not make your office area a place that you’re happy to spend time working in and is pleasant overall to have in your home?
+So why not make your office area a place that you’re happy to spend time working in and one that’s pleasant overall to have in your home?
 While it’s a space you should mentally associate with work, it also shouldn’t be an eyesore that distracts negatively from personal time.
-If you want a sleek and streamlined look, for example, go for a wireless mouse and keyboard.
-Add an attractive desk lamp that complements your overall décor, and, while you’re at it, what’s stopping you from treating yourself to a more high end coffee maker?
+If you want a sleek and streamlined look, for example, go for a wireless mouse and keyboard, as well as an attractive desk lamp that complements your overall décor, and, while you’re at it, what’s stopping you from treating yourself to a more high-end coffee machine?

 Switch it up